 - Re: SG (a child) (deceased) 2015, Stockport Coroner’s Court: Giles was instructed to represent a local authority and a local safeguarding children board in a case which involved contested legal arguments about disclosure and public interest immunity where a potential conflict arose between the public coronial proceedings and a confidential Serious Case Review process.
 This was a complicated case involving a large number of public agencies and required particular sensitivity to issues of mental health, domestic violence and safeguarding.

-- Re: Appleton, Preston Crown Court 2016: Instructed by Lancashire Constabulary, Giles successfully opposed the appeal against the granting of a shotgun certificate heard before Mr Justice Sweeney.
+- Re: Appleton, Preston Crown Court 2016: Giles successfully opposed the appeal against the granting of a shotgun certificate heard before Mr Justice Sweeney.
 This case involved analysis of mental health treatment records, police intelligence information and a police Superintendent was called to give evidence.
 This case ultimately turned on the evidence elicited from the Appellant as to his unresolved underlying emotional difficulties.
 The Judge stated that Giles had cross examined the appellant with appropriate restraint but to great effect.